adventistmedia/worldly/README.md

 To have the address formatted correctly for mailing use to_print(attributes, sending_country=nil)
 * attributes: takes a hash of field values.
 If a required field is not provided it will simple not display in the address.
-* sending_country: a country code - if provided and the address country matches the sending_country and country field will not be including.
-This is useful if generating mailing addresses to sent by your home country where country field is not required.
+* sending_country: a country code - if provided and the address country matches the sending_country the country field will not be shown.
+This is useful if generating mailing addresses to be sent by your home country where country field is not required.

 ```
   country.to_print({address1: '12 hey St', address2: '', postcode: '2000', city: 'Newtown', state:'NSW'})